-A columbarium is a place to inter the cremated remains of individuals, much like the burial plot is used to inter non-cremated remains.
+A columbarium is a place to inter the cremated remains of individuals, much like a burial plot is used to inter non-cremated remains.
 Many people today are turning to cremation as an alternative to a full burial, and in recent years interment at a cemetery in a columbarium is becoming more common.
-Our columbaria consist of three granite units with 120 niches in total, in five walls of 24 niches each.
-The space will be enhanced with appropriate landscaping, providing space for prayer and reflection.
-Only one urn with cremated remains is permitted within a niche.
-The door of each niche will be engraved by Ketterhagen Memorials in a standard style and font.
-An engraved military emblem will be available for veterans.

 Acquisition of columbarium niches is open to members of any faith.
 Non-parishioners are always welcome.
-Parishioner rates apply to members of St. Thomas Aquinas and St. Clare
+Parishioner rates apply to members of St. Thomas Aquinas and St. Clare.
+The cost of the new walls increased significantly, so niches in the new walls (F-J) have a higher price than the initial set.

 Contact Terry Ritchey at the Parish Office at 262-534-2255 or e-mail her at email@example.com